Bristol Freighter: Military users

-In military service, Bristol Freighters were operated by the air forces of Argentina, Australia, Burma, Canada, Iraq, Pakistan and New Zealand.
-Bristol Freighters were operated briefly by the Pakistan Air Force.
+In military service, Bristol Freighters were operated by the air forces of Argentina, Australia, Burma, Canada, Pakistan and New Zealand.
 After withdrawal, some of the Pakistan aircraft were bought by SAFE Air and used in New Zealand.
 The Royal Canadian Air Force used five Freighters to carry spares and supplies between the United Kingdom and their bases in France and West Germany.

 The Royal New Zealand Air Force ordered 12 Mk 31M Freighters in the late 1940s.
 RNZAF Freighters ranged as far as supplying the New Zealand Army in Malaya, the British High Commissions (and other support staff) in the Maldives, Ceylon, India and Nepal, performing Far East Air Force tasks in Malaya (often when other aircraft types were unserviceable owing to maintenance problems) and Hong Kong.
 They ran a highly reliable military shuttle service for allies in Thailand during the Vietnam War and served several other roles, being adapted for—amongst other things—aerial topdressing experiments, although to avoid competition with private enterprise, the New Zealand government did not use them in that role.

 The airline Aigle Azur operated Bristol 170 Freighters in early 1950s French Indo-China.
 At least one aircraft was impressed by French authorities to fly supplies into the base at Dien Bien Phu.